 Day 7 Niagara Falls - Toronto - In flight

-After a final morning in Niagara Falls, we transfer to Toronto Airport this afternoon for a direct, scheduled Air Canada flight to London.
+After a final morning in Niagara Falls, we transfer to Toronto Airport for a direct, scheduled Air Canada flight to London.